So, you’re looking for a great company to help you with your mobile application.

 A pointer: Providing a budget range will better serve you than a rounded up number.
 You can elicit great offers by mentioning that solutions offered near the lower/higher range will have better chances of selection.

 This is where you tell your corresponding vendors what you require of them.
 Every company you reach will have their own process and procedures.
 If you mention your desired proposal responses in a focused and articulate manner, not only will it help companies adhere to your requirements easily but you will be able to get standardized responses and make cross comparisons with other proposals more efficiently.

 Most of us make the mistake of just mentioning the project timeline.
 Yea, mentioning the launch date and everything related is important but you need to mention the RFP deadline as well.
 That way, your vendors will know when they will be hearing from you.
 For every milestone you decide on, make sure you choose realistic dates.

-Remember: if you find yourself struggling with a long-winded RFP, chances are that other companies will hate reading it.
-It takes up a lot of time and effort to review and respond to an RFP, especially if it is not well constructed.
+Remember: if you find yourself struggling with a long-winded RFP, chances are that other companies will hate reading your RFP.
+It takes up a lot of time and effort to review and respond to an RFP, especially if it is not well-constructed.